pharapeti/visual-basic/README.md

 # visual-basic
-Just a visual basic project.
-Submitted for an assignment in High School.
+A visual basic project I submitted for an assignment in High School.